Envirobeat

 Welcome to Envirobeat, a environmental news service covering climate change and global energy developments.

-Our news roundup contains links to relevant stories, while our field reports feature in depth video coverage of important speakers, events and conferences, both internationally and within the United States.
+Our news roundup contains links to relevant stories of the day, while our field reports feature in depth video coverage of important speakers, events and conferences, both internationally and within the United States.
 Examples include:

 COP15 Copenhagen Climate Change Conference (Dec 2009)